 Meet our Coaches

-Dave Tontini is back for his second year as Director of Swimming and Head Coach at Island Swimming Club.
+Dave Tontini is back for his third year as Director of Swimming and Head Coach at Island Swimming Club.
 Dave coached at Pointe-Claire Swim Club in Montréal for 10 years before making the big move out west.
 He has had success at every level he’s coached, including coaching multiple Junior National champions and a 2017 Canada Games Medalist.
 Dave was an integral part of the Pointe-Claire Swim Club program that won three consecutive Junior National Championships.

 Dave is an NCCP level 3 trained coach and a graduate of McGill University.
 He is known for his high energy and enthusiastic coaching style.
 He prides himself on his ability to keep swimmers motivated and engaged.